7 Long-term Investments to Consider Buying in 2020

 Target-date funds management might be a little more expensive than other index funds.
 However, on the whole, the fees are still less expensive than several actively managed accounts.
 The chief attraction for target funds is the fact that they grow over time with little or no monitoring from the investor.

 Real estate is one of the best long-term investments you can engage in.
 It has a low barrier to entry.
 Hence, you do not need any specialized knowledge, such as you’d need for trading in stocks, for instance.
 Also, capital appreciation is much more guaranteed with real estate.
 There is also a constant stream of income if it is a rental property.
-Tax exemptions are also available for certain real estate investments.
+Tax exemptions are also available for certain real estate investment trusts.

 There are several ways to raise funds to finance a real estate investment.
 They include personal funds as well as mortgage financing and loans.
 If you are skeptical about putting your funds into financing a real estate project, you can engage in crowdfunding.
 Crowdfunding platforms are an excellent option for those seeking to pool their resources together to fund a real estate investment.